truelossless/crocolang/SPEC.md

 ### Primitives [CROCOI 100% | CROCOL 60%]

-- `num` represents a number (integer or floating point, with positive or negative values).
+- `num` represents a number (32-bit integer with positive or negative values).
   Its default value is `0`.
+- `fnum` represents a floating point number (32-bit float with positive or negative values) Its default value is `0.`
 - `str` represents a string of characters.
 Note that there isn't a char type.
   Its default value is `""`.
 - `bool` represents a boolean, either `false` or `true`.